Usage

 The API follows RESTful conventions,

-so you can use the following HTTP methods:
+so you can use the following HTTP methods wherever applicable:

 GETto retrieve a resource or a list of resourcesPOSTto create a new resourcePATCHto update an existing resourceDELETEto delete an existing resource